Tara Setmayer: Early life and education

-Life and career
+Career

-Setmayer served as a former research fellow and communications specialist for the Coalition on Urban Renewal & Education (CURE), a non-profit organization dealing with the impact of social policies on America's inner cities and the poor.
+In the early 2000s, Setmayer served as a former research fellow and communications specialist for the Coalition on Urban Renewal & Education (CURE), a non-profit organization dealing with the impact of social policies on America's inner cities and the poor.
 She also served as a political trainer for GOPAC, a conservative organization specializing in educating, organizing and training grassroots Republicans intending to run for public office.

+For over two years, Setmayer served as a community liaison advocating on a variety of issues including affordable housing and services for the chronically homeless and children in South Florida where she co-founded a faith-based homeless program.

 From 2006 to 2013, Setmayer worked in the U.S. House of Representatives as the Communications Director for Republican Representative Dana Rohrabacher of California, during which she handled immigration and federal law enforcement policy issues, and led the national effort to free Border Patrol Agents Ignacio Ramos and Jose Compean through a presidential commutation.

-For over two years, Setmayer served as a community liaison advocating on a variety of issues including affordable housing and services for the chronically homeless and children in South Florida where she co-founded a faith-based homeless program.
 She was a regular panelist on the women's issues program To the Contrary on PBS, and was featured in several local and national publications including The Wall Street Journal, The Hill newspaper where she was included in the publication's annual 50 Most Beautiful list in 2010, and Ebony magazine, on terrestrial radio syndication and satellite, News & Notes and Tell Me More on NPR and XM Radio.
 As a media commentator, she has appeared on a range of television programs on CNN, CNN International, ABC, Fox News, MSNBC and HBO.

 In 2017, Setmayer was named as a board director for Stand Up Republic, a non profit organization formed in the wake of the 2016 election of Donald Trump to unite Americans behind the defense of democratic norms, ideals and institutions.

 Setmayer focuses her "tell it like it is" commentary and analysis on political issues that impact America's future.
 During the 2016 presidential election cycle, she earned the reputation of being an outspoken conservative critic of Donald Trump and challenged his surrogates on the veracity of their claims.
 Vulture.com recognized her as one of 2016's "Top 20 Election Coverage Stars" on TV.

 Prior to joining ABC, Setmayer was a CNN political commentator from 2014 through the 2016 presidential election cycle, regularly appearing on CNN's New Day, Erin Burnett OutFront, Anderson Cooper 360° and CNN Tonight with Don Lemon news analysis shows, and through 2017 subsequently appeared on CNN political panels, where she was credited as an ABC News guest contributor.
-Setmayer rejoined CNN as a commentator in January 2018 through the inauguration of President Biden.
-She has written for Cosmopolitan, and has contributed to The Daily Beast and CNN.com.
-She has also guest-hosted on SiriusXM's Patriot and POTUS channels, including The Michael Smerconish Program.
+Setmayer rejoined CNN as a commentator in January 2018 through the inauguration of President Biden in January 2021.
+Today, she regularly appears as an on-air commentator on MSNBC and various other news outlets in the US and abroad.

+She has written for Cosmopolitan, Bloomberg Opinion, The Daily Beast, NBC Think and CNN.com.
+She is a frequent guest-host for The Michael Smerconish Program on SiriusXM's POTUS channel.